telerik/blazor-docs/getting-started/vs-code-integration/introduction.md

 ---
 title: Overview
 page_title: Visual Studio Code Integration Overview
-description: "Learn how to enhance your experience in developing web applications with Progress Telerik UI for Blazor.".
+description: Learn how to enhance your experience in developing web applications with Progress Telerik UI for Blazor.
 slug: getting-started-vs-code-integration-overview
 position: 1
 ---